KafetzisThomas/SafeArchive/README.md

     * Compresslevel is set to 9 (its sometimes really slow when source path files are too large, saves storage space)
 * Set expiry date for old backups
 * Get backup size
-* Added cloud support (Google Drive)
+* Added cloud support (Google Drive, FTP)
 * Separate backup process from the main one (GUI) by creating a new thread to prevent script crash
 * Add system tray icon to hide the main window instead of terminating it when clicking the X button upper-right.
 Specifically, a taskbar icon appears with options to backup your files from anywhere without opening the GUI window, open the GUI window and exit the script
 * Restore past backups to their original location
+* Added Command-Line Arguments [CLI]
+* Pop up system notification when:
+    * backup process completes
-* Pop up system notifications when backup process completes, selected backup restored successfully, drive or cloud storage is running out, and drive hasn't reconnected for too long.
+    * selected backup restored successfully
+    * drive or cloud storage is running out
+    * drive hasn't reconnected for too long
+    * client_secrets file is missing

 ## Manual Setup
 1. Download or clone the repo and install the requirements using: